THE CAPITAL STACK PLATFORM™

 How do startups close a funding round?

-Startups close a funding round by aligning investors, agreeing on terms, finalising legal documentation, and transferring capital.
+Startups close a funding round by aligning investor commitments, agreeing on terms, completing legal documentation, and transferring capital.
+This final stage formalises ownership and investment structure.

 What is a convertible note?